All posts

 Check Now

 China has participated in CRS data exchanges since September 2018.
-For the first several years, the STA accumulated data without visible enforcement action.
-That changed in 2025.
+For the first several years, the STA sat on the data.
+Then 2025 happened.

-• September 2018: First automatic data exchange occurs.
+• September 2018: First automatic data exchange.
 China sends and receives account information with partner jurisdictions.

-• 2019-2024: Data accumulation period.
-Limited visible enforcement, though individual cases are handled quietly.
+• 2019-2024: Accumulation period.
+Limited visible enforcement, though individual cases get handled quietly.

 • 2025: Active enforcement begins.
-Shanghai and Zhejiang tax authorities publicly disclose cases of individuals contacted regarding unreported overseas income.
+Shanghai and Zhejiang tax authorities publicly disclose cases of individuals contacted about unreported overseas income.

 • January 2026: STA issues formal reminder for taxpayers to self-review overseas income from 2022-2024.

-1. App and SMS reminders — taxpayers receive notifications through the Individual Income Tax app or SMS
+1. App and SMS reminders — notifications through the Individual Income Tax app or SMS

-2. Phone follow-ups — tax bureau staff call individuals to discuss potential discrepancies
+2. Phone follow-ups — tax bureau staff call to discuss discrepancies

-4. Investigations — formal tax investigations with potential penalties
+4. Investigations — formal tax investigations with penalties

 Scenario 1: Hong Kong Corporate Account

-A Chinese founder operates a Hong Kong limited company with a corporate bank account at HSBC Hong Kong.
+You run a Hong Kong limited company with an HSBC corporate account.
 The company earns HKD 500,000 per year in consulting revenue.

 CRS exposure: Hong Kong participates in CRS.
-HSBC reports the corporate account data to Hong Kong's Inland Revenue Department, which transmits it to China's STA.
-The STA sees: account holder (the HK company), controlling person (the Chinese founder), account balance, and income credited to the account.
+HSBC reports your corporate account data to Hong Kong's Inland Revenue Department, which sends it to China's STA.
+They see the account holder (your HK company), controlling person (you), account balance, and income credited.

-Tax implication: If the founder is a Chinese tax resident, the income from the Hong Kong company may be subject to Chinese individual income tax.
-The CRS data provides the STA with evidence that the income exists.
+Tax angle: If you're a Chinese tax resident, that HK company income may be subject to Chinese individual income tax.
+The CRS data gives the STA evidence the income exists.

 Scenario 2: Wise Multi-Currency Account

-A Chinese founder uses a Wise Business account (registered in the UK) to receive payments from international clients in USD, EUR, and GBP.
+You use a Wise Business account (UK-registered) to receive payments from international clients in USD, EUR, and GBP.

 CRS exposure: Wise is regulated in the UK.
-UK HMRC participates in CRS and exchanges data with China's STA.
-The account balances, income credited, and account holder information are reported.
+HMRC exchanges CRS data with China's STA.
+Balances, income, account holder info — all reported.

 Scenario 3: US LLC with Mercury Account Only

-A Chinese founder operates a US single-member LLC with a Mercury bank account.
+You run a US single-member LLC with a Mercury fintech business banking account.
 All revenue flows through the US entity.

-CRS exposure: The United States does not participate in CRS.
-The Mercury account is not reported to China's STA through this channel.
+CRS exposure: The US doesn't participate in CRS.
+Your Mercury account is not reported to China's STA through CRS.

-However: FATCA may apply.
-Under the US-China FATCA agreement, US financial institutions report accounts held by Chinese persons to the IRS, which may share information with China under the bilateral tax treaty.
-The thresholds and scope differ from CRS, and the actual data sharing under FATCA to China has been limited in practice.
+But: FATCA may still apply.
+US institutions report accounts held by Chinese persons to the IRS, which may share information with China under the bilateral tax treaty.
+In practice, FATCA data sharing to China has been limited.
+The thresholds and scope differ from CRS.

-The structural takeaway: A US-only banking structure has less CRS exposure than a Hong Kong or Singapore structure, but is not invisible.
-And if the founder has any non-US accounts (even a personal Wise account for receiving occasional payments), those accounts are CRS-reportable.
+Bottom line: A US-only banking structure has less CRS exposure than Hong Kong or Singapore.
+But it's not invisible.
+And if you have even one non-US account — a personal Wise account for receiving occasional payments — that account is CRS-reportable.

 Get structural patterns other founders miss